Validating SSH Fingerprints

 - In the SSH Connection step of the Edit Linux Server wizard, click Apply.

-- In the pop-up dialogue window, click Yes to confirm that you trust this server.
+- In the dialog box, click Yes to confirm that you trust this server.

 - Click Finish to close the wizard.